Skip to main content

 Related: Compare all funeral types in detail (burial, cremation, direct cremation, green, woodland, humanist).
 If money is tight, read our guide on free funeral options in the UK.

-Prices vary significantly by region and provider.
-London is typically the most expensive area.
-Always get at least 3 itemised quotes before choosing a funeral director.
+Prices vary a great deal by region and provider, and London is usually the most expensive.
+Do get at least 3 itemised quotes before choosing a funeral director.
+Nobody will think less of you for asking what things cost.

 Other costs to expect